studentX/lab2/resources/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Resources Lab

-> Experiment with resource constraints for an Iconoflix application
+> Experiment with resources constraints for an Iconoflix application

 1. Edit the resource section in the provided manifest (k8s/iconoflix.yml) and initially swag the Iconoflix container quotas
 1. Deploy the application
 1. Ensure everything is up and running!
-1. Hit the Iconoflix API using the provided burst.sh script and monitor the node and pod resource
+1. Pressure the Iconoflix API using the provided hey command and monitor the node and pod resources
 1. Tune your resources based on your findings
 1. Change your cpu request to more than available and redeploy your application
    > REMINDER: Node allocations 4 cores / 8Gb mem